 File Photo: Egypt s first monorail on its track at the New Administrative Capital.
 (Photo courtesy of Egyptian Ministry of Transportation)

-Egypt’s first, two-line monorail extends for almost 100km – making it the longest monorail network in the world.
+Egypt’s first monorail is set to operate by 2023, with its two lines extending for almost 100km, making it the longest monorail network in the world.

-The project will be Egypt’s most advanced means of mass transportation, linking Cairo, New Cairo’s Fifth Settlement, the New Administrative Capital, and the 6th of October City.
+The two-line monorail, which will be Egypt’s most advanced means of mass transportation, will link Cairo, New Cairo’s Fifth Settlement, the New Administrative Capital, and 6th of October City.

-The West Nile Line – known as the 6th of October Line – links the 6th of October City to the Arab League headquarters in downtown Cairo via 12 stations extending over 42km.
+The West Nile Line – known as the 6th of October Line – links 6th of October City to the Arab League headquarters in downtown Cairo, via 12 stations extending over 42km.

-The monorail, whose west line is said to start operating this year, runs on electricity and represents one of Egypt’s various means of green transportation that would improve mobility for its population, reduce emissions, and ease traffic congestion.
+The monorail, which runs on electricity, is among various methods of green transportation that Egypt has been constructing in order to improve mobility for its population, reduce emissions, and ease traffic congestion.

-Other eco-friendly means of transportation in Egypt include the light rail transit (LRT), the high-speed electric train, and the bus rapid transit (BRT) system.
+These include the light rail transit (LRT), the high-speed electric train and the Bus Rapid Transit (BRT) system.